Suleman-Elahi/Cfddns/README.md

  1. Clone the repo: `git clone https://github.com/Suleman-Elahi/Cfddns`
  2. Change directory: `cd Cfddns`
+ 3. Edit the **crontab** file.
+Enter your API Key, Record Type to update, and domain.
- 3. Build image: `docker build -t cfddns .`
+ 4. Build image: `docker build -t cfddns .`
- 4. Run the container: `docker run -d --name cfddns --restart=always cfddns`
+ 5. Run the container: `docker run -d --name cfddns --restart=always cfddns`

  Or, you can also run it in interactive mode: